status-im/nimbus-eth1/nimbus_verified_proxy/README.md

     The latter is necessary to validate the provided data against the light client.

-    A second requirement is that data served from provider needs to match with the ```--network``` option configured for the Nimbus Light Client Proxy.
-By default the light client proxy is configured to work on mainnet.
+    A second requirement is that data served from provider needs to match with the ```--network``` option configured for the Nimbus Verified Proxy.
+By default the proxy is configured to work on mainnet.
 Thus, the configured provider needs to serve mainnet data.
 This is verified on start-up by querying the provider its `eth_chainId` endpoint, and comparing the received chain id with the one configured locally.
-If this validation fails, the Nimbus Light Client Proxy will quit.
+If this validation fails, the Nimbus Verified Proxy will quit.

 > Note: Infura currently does not support the `eth_getProof` call.